Behind-the-Meter Storage Analysis

 Dallas Fort Worth (DFW) International Airport aims to be the first carbon-neutral airport in the Americas and has set an ambitious goal to reach net-zero emissions by 2030.
 One aspect of the efforts to curb DFW's carbon emissions and operational costs will include BTMS systems.

 NREL has already successfully demonstrated an advanced control method to optimize the operation of DFW's central plant with thermal storage, resulting in considerable savings in power consumption and power demand.
 Next, as the airport plans flexible EV charging, NREL is using EVI-EDGES to evaluate the impact of and optimally size on-site generation and storage to reduce electric infrastructure needs.
-The project aims to enhance central utility plant controls to counteract electrical peaks from EV charging.
+Current work uses NREL’s EVI-EDGES model to design the stationary battery and PV system to reduce costs of charging rental car vehicles.

 The methodologies developed will be fine-tuned and de-risked through hardware demonstration and experiments at NREL's Advanced Research on Integrated Energy Systems (ARIES).